opmyth/opmyth.github.io/_pages/about.md

 👨‍💻 I'm a Computer Science graduate with a minor in statistics and data analytics from UAEU.

-Currently, I'm a ML intern at TII where i work on computer vision and generative AI projects.
+Currently, I'm a ML intern where i work on computer vision and generative AI projects.

 <!-- # Experience Overview -->
 # 💼 Work Experience: